 It truly takes an elaborate network of talented and dedicated individuals to make it possible to power our city.
 As we face a time of crisis, across not only our city but the world, we applaud all of the workers behind the scenes working hard and persevering to keep the electricity system as a whole working the way that it should.

-To learn even more about the people behind electricity at Hydro Ottawa, stay tuned for part 2 of this series.
+To learn even more about the people behind electricity at Hydro Ottawa, check out part 2 of this series.